Physical Examination of the Newborn

 Head and Neck

-In a vertex delivery, the head is commonly molded with overriding of the cranial bones at the sutures and some swelling and ecchymosis of the scalp (caput succedaneum).
+In a vertex vaginal delivery, the head is commonly molded with overriding of the cranial bones at the sutures and some swelling and ecchymosis of the scalp (caput succedaneum).
 In a breech delivery, the head has less molding, with swelling and ecchymosis occurring in the presenting part (ie, buttocks, genitals, or feet).
 The fontanelles vary in diameter from a fingertip breadth to several centimeters.
 A large anterior fontanelle and anything more than a fingertip breadth posterior fontanelle may be signs of hypothyroidism.

 A cephalhematoma is a common finding; blood accumulates between the periosteum and the bone, producing a swelling that does not cross suture lines.
 It may occur over one or both parietal bones and occasionally over the occiput.
 Cephalhematomas usually are not evident until soft-tissue edema subsides; they gradually disappear over several months.

 Numerous genetic syndromes cause craniofacial abnormalities.
-The face is inspected for symmetry and normal development, particularly of the mandible, palate, pinnae, and external auditory canals.
+The face is inspected for symmetry and normal development, particularly of the eyes, mandible, palate, pinnae, and external auditory canals.

 The eyes may be easier to examine the day after birth because the birth process causes swelling around the eyelids.
-Eyes should be examined for the red reflex; its absence may indicate glaucoma, cataracts, or retinoblastoma.
+Eyes should be examined for the red reflex; its absence or asymmetry may indicate glaucoma, cataracts, or retinoblastoma.
 Subconjunctival hemorrhages are common and caused by forces exerted during delivery.

 Low-set ears may indicate genetic anomalies, including trisomy 18 and trisomy 21 (Down syndrome).
 Malformed ears, external auditory canals, or both may be present in many genetic syndromes.
 Clinicians should look for external ear pits or tags, which are sometimes associated with hearing loss and kidney abnormalities.